MooersLab/pymolsnips/README.md

 <h3>Sublime Text 3 (Universal)</h3>

-This is my default gui-based editor for many reasons.
+[Sublime Text 3](https://www.sublimetext.com/3s://www.sublimetext.com/) is a gui-based editor for many reasons.
 The free trial period is infinite, but I bought a license after several months because I thought that the software was worth it.
 Sublime Text 3 starts up much faster than the other text editors for programmers.
 Sublime Text 3 has strong support for snippets and the autocompletion of tab triggers.